sonos/torch-to-nnef/README.md

 Any Pytorch Model to NNEF file format.

 > warning !
-This project is still in beta, if you encounter any bug please follow `Bug report` section instructions
+This project is still in it's early stage, if you encounter any bug please follow `Bug report` section instructions

 ## Goals & Scope